Considerations before you deposit

 If you have already published or are considering publishing your work in the future, be sure to consider the following:

-• The SHERPA/RoMEO Database provides summaries of permissions normally given to authors by academic and scholarly publishers to help you determine your works' copyright status.
+- The Open Policy Finder (formerly SHERPA/RoMEO) provides summaries of permissions normally given to authors by academic and scholarly publishers to help you determine your works' copyright status.

 Potentially sensitive information